-GLEAM Music Stand - Wide Shelf Bold Pipe Folding Sheet Music Holder with Carrying Bag
+GLEAM Music Stand - Upgrade 1.2 inch Wide Shelf Bold Pipe Folding with Carrying Bag

 Gleam makes a nice portable music stand that folds up and stows away easily.
 It even includes a case.
 The stand is adjustable in height, and features two arms to hold your music in place.

 A Tuner: Snark SN6X Clip-On Tuner for Ukulele